ncksllvn/roomswithlove.org/index.md

     description: A newly furnished living room with a table, a couch, a love seat, and an ottoman
 howToDonate:
-  headline: How to donate furniture?
+  headline: How to schedule a furniture pickup?
   content: "<p>Donating your gently used furniture provides a HOME for those starting
     over.  </p><p>To schedule a furniture pickup, contact us.
 Please note: we only pickup in Boone, Kenton, and Cambell Counties.
 To continue providing this ministry